ga-wdi-boston/rails-heroku-setup-guide/README.md

 `heroku restart && heroku open`

-### At any point you can change you apps name with the following command:
+### At any point you can change you app's name with the following command:

 `heroku apps:rename newname`